xunilalala/hanime-auto-coins-plus/README.md

 Android phone: unlikely [i don't know if there is python for android but i won't provide any help] <br>
 iPhone: No [apple does not allow you to install apps outside of the appstore and i won't provide any help] <br>

+## I have a problem/suggestion
+Open an issue [here](https://github.com/zip6como/hanime-auto-coins-plus/issues) don't forget to follow the template.

 ## How does it work?
 When we observe the requests made by the app to it's server, we'll see that, to get coins the app makes a request containing a reward token.
 The server then validates the reward token and gives us the coins.
 The token is generated on the client side somewhere when you click on an ad.